Introduction

 For those interested in science, history, or cultural exploration, the Adolfo Lutz Institute presents an accessible and educational experience.
 With free admission, guided tours, and proximity to some of São Paulo’s most celebrated cultural sites, the Institute invites visitors to discover the evolution of public health in Brazil and the enduring impact of Dr. Lutz’s work.
 For up-to-date information and visitor services, refer to the Adolfo Lutz Institute website and the city’s tourism portal (SPTuris).

-- Visiting the Adolfo Lutz Institute
+Explore Adolfo Lutz Institute in Pictures

 Origins and Founding